PlasmaFAIR/neasy-f/README.md

 Known Issues
 ------------

-- gfortran has a bug when passing slices of arrays of derived types: trying to write `some_array%member` will result in the wrong values getting written.
-To workaround this, copy `some_array%member` into a temporary variable and pass that to `neasyf_write`

 - Creating fixed zero-length variables or dimensions is not possible, as netCDF uses `size = 0` to represent unlimited dimensions